The Fly Fishing Vacation: How to Fly, Drive, or Sneak in your Gear

 Driving with gear is easy, so this will be the shortest section.
 Unlike flying, you can fit easily those not very packable 2-piece rods, long-handled landing nets, and various spares to any essential item.
 When loading a vehicle with family, friends, and everyone's luggage, keep your rods safe and accessible by stowing rod tubes in the hard-to-smash crevices under seats, behind seats, or tucked away along the sides of your trunk.

 One very convenient item that is growing in popularity is the fly rod carrier.
 These mount to a car or truck's roof rack, and carry two to four (sometimes more) rods.
 This allows you to carry your rods fully assembled with flies on, so you can hit the water as soon as you arrive.
 Beyond vacationing, these are great for guides or anyone trying to squeeze in time on the river before or after work.

 I have a special section in my gear closet for my discrete fly fishing gear.
 Why?
 These are the travel versions of your fly setup that allow you to quietly turn any trip into a fly fishing trip.
 While I have a few pieces of gear in this category, including a Handy Pack Net, I will focus on one in particular.

 A Special Note on Travel Rods

 No matter how you travel, have a plan for getting your gear from point A to B, and back to point A. Think through each step of the trip.
-If you need specific recommendations for travel-worthy gear, send me a message through my Curated profile and I'll help you get set up.
+If you need specific recommendations for travel-worthy gear, send me a message through my Curated profile or reach out to another Fly Fishing expert here on Curated and we'll help you get set up.